-Firstly, it should be noted that nearly every participant utilized the top and/or bottom rows: only 10/122 participants generated their category entirely within the interior region.
-Fisher's Exact Tests comparing the conditions reveal that more Middle participants generated an exemplar in the bottom row, p < .001, again demonstrating the role of contrast in guiding where exemplars are generated.
+that more Middle participants generated an exemplar in the bottom row, p = .0001, again demonstrating the role of contrast in guiding where exemplars are generated.
 The conditions did not differ in use of the top of the space, p = .16, however, more Middle participants placed exemplars in the top and bottom rows, p = .04.
 The latter effect is of particular interest here, as it indicates that the shape of the unoccupied space exerts some influence on the distributional structure of generated categories: Participants in the Middle condition were more likely to generate a category spanning the entire Y-axis.
 Thus, the distributional structure of the generated categories can be influenced without any change to the distributional structure of the given category.
 Rather, it can be affected by category contrast alone.